DeclanRussell/NvidiaAIDenoiser/README.md

 * -b [float] : blend amount
 * -h/--help : Lists command line parameters

+You need to at least have an input and output for the app to run.
+If you also have them, you can add an albedo AOV or albedo and normal AOVs to improve the denoising.
+All images should be the same resolutions, not meeting this requirement will lead to unexpected results (likely a crash).

 ## Examples
 ### Noisy image
 <p align="center">